 The Life section strikes a balance between serious, hard-hitting journalism and more light-hearted features.
-We've tackled the most serious issues affecting the lives of Oxford students in our weekly mental health column, 'Making Headway', and in this term's #notguilty campaign, which won national media attention.
+We've tackled the most serious issues affecting the lives of Oxford students, with articles on eating disorders and the response to the terror attacks in Paris.

-The section also has more whimsical features, like our 'Creaming Spires' column and the famous Blind Date.
+The section also has more whimsical features, like our 'Divine Cum-edy' column and the famous Blind Date.
 In addition to this, reviews of all the best restaurants and bars in Oxford can be found in the pages of Life.

 We are extremely proud of our Investigations section, otherwise known as C+.
 This is where some of the most in-depth, investigative journalism is done, tackling some of the biggest issues in Oxford today.
-This term, C+ has investigated, amongst other things, vacation residence, specific learning difficulties and women in academia.
+This term, C+ has investigated, amongst other things, religion in Oxford, drinking societies and the OUSU elections.
 If you want to test the waters of investigative life before becoming completely in charge of it, apply for Deputy Investigations Editor.